sibilawrence1987/sibilawrence1987.github.io/_posts/2026-09-06-azure-reservation-savingsplan.md

 ---
-title: "Azure Reservations, Savings plan and Break-Even Analysis: Beyond the Discount Percentage"
+title: "Azure Reservations, Savings plan and Break-Even Analysis: Beyond the Discount Percentage - A practical Strategy for organisations"
 date: 2026-09-06
 categories:
   - Azure